-Aspirin: If you had lower extremity surgery, is recommended that you take a low dose aspirin daily (81mg) for 2 weeks to prevent blood clots.
-If you have ever had a blood clot (DVT or PE) or have a family history that puts you at high risk, please inform Dr. Remy as she may choose to prescribe a stronger blood thinner.
+Aspirin: It is recommended that you take a low dose aspirin daily (81mg) twice daily for 2 weeks if weight bearing and for 4 weeks if non-weight bearing to minimize the risk of blood clots.
+If you have ever had a blood clot (DVT or PE) or have a family history that puts you at high risk, please notify Dr. Remy as she may choose to prescribe a different blood thinner.